 Objective-C has won the hearts of many developers.
 It started as a programming language that bundled object-oriented programming (OOP) with the likeness of the C programming language.
-Objective-C called NeXT and Apple home where it was the default programming language for NeXTSTEP, OS X, and iOS.
+Objective-C called NeXT and Apple home where it was the default programming language for NeXTSTEP, OS X and iOS.

 In 2010, Apple started developing Swift, a new programming language that would rival Objective-C in a few areas--specifically, type safety, security, and better on-hardware performance.
 Swift is more than 2.6x faster than Objective-C and more than 8.4x faster than Python.
 Swift 1.0 was released in September 2014.

-How Swift differs from Objective-C
+How does Swift differ from Objective-C?

 While Apple hasn't announced plans to sunset the Objective-C language (in fact, Apple is still updating it), Swift is rapidly overtaking Objective-C to become more popular on Apple's platforms.